 Sandpoint is home to an extensive network of artists, galleries and arts organizations.
 With several art galleries downtown and everything from the Panida Theater to the Festival at Sandpoint, the arts community is one of Sandpoint’s greatest resources.
 Learn more about the arts in Sandpoint.

-From the mountains to the lake, the Sandpoint community takes recreation very seriously.
+From the mountains to the lake, the Sandpoint community takes recreation seriously.
 Check out the Recreation section for information on Lake Pend Oreille, golfing, biking, campgrounds, snow sports and more.

 A hot spot for tourists and vacationers, northern Idaho hosts more than 2 million visitors every year.
 As a result, the area has extensive accommodations and activities.
 Vacationers planning a trip to Sandpoint should check out the online Visitor Guide and Lodging page to learn more about the area and where to go.